cwise24/snopsy/docs/module1/4_Installation.rst

 | Just move to Linux already, Windows is a more involved install.
 | Follow the Docker CE link below.

-Assure that the registry key HKLM\CurrentControlSet\Control\Session Manager\Environment _PSLockdownPolicy is set to 0.
+Ensure that the registry key ``HKLM\CurrentControlSet\Control\Session Manager\Environment _PSLockdownPolicy`` is set to 0.
 If it is not your installation of Docker CE will not be able to start due to Powershell code execution lockdown.

 Install Windows Subsystem for Linux(WSL) `here <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ .
 Follow this `guide <https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly>`_ to allow you to use WSL Ubuntu as your terminal for Docker.